centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 After payment is completed, you should finalize the order in the same manner as in previous example, by sending all fields returned by Klarna to [POST /payment-result](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment_result) endpoint.

+[notice-box=alert]
+If you are attaching the ID of the selection (ShopAPI) or token (CheckoutAPI) as part of the `paymentReturnPage` url, make sure that this is something non-generic (like "order" or "token") so it doesn’t clash with query parameters the PSP might add.
+[/notice-box]

 ### Receipt page

 `Thanks for your order!`